istrate/cp4d/CP4D-and-IBM-DB2-BigSQL.md

 https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_3.5.0/svc-bigsql/bigsql_sync.html

 If DB2 BigSQL is deployed directly to Hadoop cluster, Hive to DB2 BigSQL metastore synchronization is done automatically, every change in Hive metastore is immediately echoed in DB2 BigSQL.
+In CP4D DB2 BigSQL, automatic synchronization requires additional arragments.
 In CP4D DB2 BigSQL installation, the synchronization is done on-demand by calling an appropriate stored procedure. <br>
 The stored procedure can be called from DB2 BigSQL Head pod *db2* command line or through IBM® Db2 Data Management Console service.<br>

 A basic test.<br>